EIN 23-7022599

 Program areas at The Foxfire Fund

-During 2022 The museum had over 10,920 visitors, including senior citizen groups, school groups, guided tours, and guests attending our heritage skills classes.
-Improvements to buildings, such as adding handicap accessible decking and exhibit space to The moorehouse cabin, were accomplished.
-A new children's village was started with The addition of historically accurate log structures in 1/4 scale to represent an appalachian log cabin complete with a fireplace, woodstove, table and chairs; and an appalachian chapel/school house, with a podium, benches, and a school desk.
+During 2023, The museum had over 11,000 visitors, including senior citizen groups, school groups, guided tours, and people attending our heritage skills classes.
+Improvements to The village including starting a pavilion project, improving The sidewalk and replacing stairs, adding a porch to one cabin, adding new picnic tables and an american flag, as well as finishing a project in The wetlands area on The foxfire/black rock mountain trail The new children's village was completed featuring historically accurate log structures in 1/4 scale to represent a typical log cabin with a fireplace, woodstove, table and chairs; and a typical chapel, with a podium, benches, and a school desk.
 These new buildings were built using hand hewn logs, both salvaged and newly hewn.
-The children's village was constructed for The purpose of having an educational, hands-on play area for The children who visit The museum with their families and school groups.
-It is a very popular area of The museum and offers children an opportunity to use their imagination to relive life in appalachia.
+The children's village was constructed for The purpose of having an educational, hands-on play area for The children who visit The museum with their families and school groups, and it has developed into a very popular area of The museum.

-Foxfire staff worked on a new book titled "The Foxfire book of appalachian women", editing and compiling first hand accounts from 21 women about their lives and experiences in The southern appalachian mountain communities.
-The new book will be published in 2023.
+Foxfire staff completed a new book titled "The Foxfire book of appalachian women", editing and compiling firsthand accounts from 21 women about their lives and experiences in The southern appalachian mountain communities.
+The new book was published in 2023.
+Additionally, as mentioned above, two editions of The Foxfire magazine were completed by The students and published carrying on a continuous tradition that started in 1967.
+The students were very proud of their work and are grateful for The opportunity to be published in a magazine with world wide audiences.

 Who funds The Foxfire Fund